FMCSA Violation Points System

 Here is basic information about what FMCSA violation points are:

-- Each violation is assigned a specific number of points, with more serious violations receiving higher numbers of points.
+- Each violation is assigned a specific number of points, with more severe violations receiving higher numbers of points.

 - The accumulation of points leads to harsher punishments for those found guilty of multiple violations, including fines, disqualification from operating commercial vehicles, or revocation of the carrier's operating authority.
 What Happens When You Get a DOT Violation.